 The synonym for fungible is interchangeable.
 When something is non-fungible, it’s unique.
 Let’s dive into history to understand why fungibility is so important for money and cryptocurrencies.

-Gold and silver were used for exchange in Egypt already 5000 years ago.
+Gold and silver were used as mediums of exchange in Egypt 5000 years ago.
 They were not money, though.
 This was because each piece of metal was in different sizes and weights containing various amounts of gold or silver.

-Fungibility is an essential attribute for money.
+Fungibility is an essential attribute of money.
 Not just for coins, but also for bills and digital currencies.
 Fungibility enables money to be divided into smaller units, which are all interchangeable.

 Non-fungible tokens vs other cryptocurrencies

-All normal cryptocurrencies are fungible.
-One bitcoin in my wallet has equal value with one bitcoin in my friend’s wallet.
+All regular cryptocurrencies are fungible.
+One bitcoin in your wallet has equal value to one bitcoin in your friend’s wallet.
 If you owe one bitcoin to your friend, you can also send him five payments of 0.20 BTC each.

 The previously described feature is true to a certain extent.
 Since this article is a guide for newbies, we don’t go deeper into the subject of “dirty bitcoins”.
 You can search more from Google if you are interested in a deeper dive.

-To keep things simple between “fungible” and “non-fungible”, let’s just say all normal cryptocurrencies are always interchangeable between each other.
+To keep things simple between “fungible” and “non-fungible”, let’s just say all normal cryptocurrencies are always fungible (interchangeable) with each other.